 Ravens feature heavily in Celtic traditions around death as well.
 For example, after the legendary Irish warrior Cú Chullain died, the Celtic Goddess Morrigan was said to alight in his shoulder in the form of a Raven.
-This is depicted in many famous Irish paintings, poems and statures and has lead to their being a strong connection between ravens and death in common folklore.
+This is depicted in many famous Irish paintings, poems, and statures and has lead to their being a strong connection between ravens and death in common folklore.

 One common belief around these birds of death is that if the ravens are removed from the Tower of London in England, then the Kingdom of England will fall.
-This has lead to them becoming welcome guests on the grounds of the Tower of London, despite having some other nefarious connotations.
+This has to lead to them becoming welcome guests on the grounds of the Tower of London, despite having some other nefarious connotations.

 There is often a strong link between a bird of death and symbols of prophecy.
 The raven is often seen as a medium between this world and the next.
-This is common on many Greco-Roman traditions but was more recently portrayed in the hit TV show, game of thrones, where a three-eyed raven served as a symbol of prophecy and the supernatural.
+This is common in many Greco-Roman traditions but was more recently portrayed in the hit TV show, game of thrones, where a three-eyed raven served as a symbol of prophecy and the supernatural.
 This is drawn from real-world symbols and beliefs, including from the oral traditions of many Native American tribes.

 Crows are believed to guide us towards change – to prepare us for a transition in our lives.
 Their adaptability is an example to us, showing that we too need to change to survive.
 When one appears before you, it is encouragement not to resist that change that is coming and inevitable.
 Since dying is perhaps the biggest change of all, their role in the process of death is unsurprising.

-Crows are often seen as an unwanted symbol of approaching death, This is very common in old Celtic traditions, as remembered in Ireland, Scotland and some other parts of Western Europe.
+Crows are often seen as an unwanted symbol of approaching death, This is very common in old Celtic traditions, as remembered in Ireland, Scotland, and some other parts of Western Europe.
 For example, flocks of crows are commonly depicted alongside tragic events or large battles in old Irish Saga or stories retold over centuries.
 In many other cases, witches were thought to have the ability to transform themselves into crows, to continue their deadly work as agents of darkness.

 These beliefs were common and widespread amid the hysteria surrounding the 17th-century witch trials in colonial America.
 It is not certain where these tales originate from, but it may arise from old Greco-Roman and Celtic traditions where the Gods had the ability to take the form of animals, and would commonly appear as birds such as crows.
 It is considered an especially bad omen if a crow appears in a group of three.

-This is an unusual choice, and reflects the cultural differences between peoples who have grown up in different parts of the world.
-In western culture for example, Owls are usually seen as relatively benign symbols, and are often thought to represent wisdom and knowledge.
+This is an unusual choice and reflects the cultural differences between peoples who have grown up in different parts of the world.
+In western culture, for example, Owls are usually seen as relatively benign symbols and are often thought to represent wisdom and knowledge.
 They are generally viewed as highly intelligent creatures who do not wish us harm.
 This may be why a collection of owls is known as a parliament.

 Some other cultures and societies share this view of owls.
 For instance, many Native American tribes use the ruse of an owls call to scare children into behaving and view the intentions of owls as somewhat nefarious.
 The old Aztec and Maya peoples had an even more distrusting view of owls, seeing them as symbols of death and destruction.
-This lead to a common saying about the call of an owl, ‘When the Owls sings the Indian dies.
-Pueblo people also associate owls with the skeletal man, who is a god of death.
+This leads to a common saying about the call of an owl, ‘When the Owls sings the Indian dies.
+Pueblo people also associate owls with the skeletal man, who is a God of death.

 Omen of the Bird of Death

 If you see one of these birds it could bring terrible luck for you or someone close to you.
 For example, consider the case with crows.
 It is said that if crows fly insistently above a certain house, then death may be coming to that house.
-Another common theory is that if a bird does not flee when you approach it at pace, then it is a sign that your spirit is weaning and it is waiting for your death.
+Another common theory is that if a bird does not flee when you approach it at a pace, then it is a sign that your spirit is weaning and it is waiting for your death.
 Numerous examples of birds acting as messengers of death and harbingers of doom can be found throughout mythology.